Anathretic/Anathretic/README.md

 # Hi, I'm Konrad Wojtyło! 👋

 *I'm a passionate Software Engineer who is trying to master React/Next.js and also loves learning new technologies.
 I have a couple of years' experience during which I have worked on applications related to the aviation, education and entertainment (streaming) industries.
 I started my programming adventure while still in high school, learning the C and C++ languages, which I used to create simple modifications for many games.
-I do not exclude working on projects as a **frontend** or **fullstack** developer,* but please note that I am in the process of developing my own company.
+I do not exclude working on projects as a **frontend** or **fullstack** developer, but please note that I am in the process of developing my own company.*

 ## About me 📖

 - 💻 **I'm currently working on** an huge app for the educational sector.
-The project require me to use **frontend** as well as **backend** technologies and **game engines** too!
+The project requires me to use **frontend** as well as **backend** technologies and **game engines** too!
 - 💰 **Previously, I worked as a sales and marketing specialist and leader of a small team**, but due to my love of programming, I decided to deep dive into IT in 2021.
 - 🌱 **I'm constantly learning and improving my skills (hard and soft).** But because of my passion to games, I am learning C++/C# to use it in Unreal Engine and Unity.
 However, I am also expanding my knowledge of .NET platform.
 - 👯 **I'm open to any interesting project.** I have experience with many tools and love to share good code practices.